 To establish growth, marketers are required to address BOP market challenges to make their brands physically and mentally available (Sharp, 2010).
 Only in emerging markets this takes place at the category level, not only the brand level as is typical in mature markets.
-BOP markets present vast opportunities, but such opportunities can be capped due to low category penetration rates.
-Category penetration rates are low due to little consumer knowledge, weak infrastructure and an informal distribution system.
+BOP markets present vast opportunities, but such opportunities can be capped by low category penetration rates that arise from low consumer knowledge, weak infrastructure and an informal distribution system.
 The paper discusses that market development is necessary to drive category growth to tap onto BOP market potential, leading to social and financial inclusion of the poor in the modern economy.
 To do so, we propose that marketing strategies should focus on triggering consumer interest by offering substitutes to locally-made solutions prevalent in BOP markets, driving demand by re-setting value standards in favour of effectiveness and long-term saving, raising category awareness in collaboration with the state and civil society, and finally creating reach by investing in infrastructure and distribution channel members.
 Such strategies require heavy investments and long-term commitment to BOP markets, and hence are perhaps only appropriate in countries with promising economic indicators.
 Even in non-BOP markets, market-leading brands similarly find that the only way to grow beyond their current brand penetration rates is to grow the category.

-Future research directions can propose mechanisms to test the effectiveness of category growth strategies, in addition to evaluating changes in buyer behaviour patterns due to marketing development efforts.
+Despite the limitation of this study being conducted in a single-country (Egypt), findings being collected from a sample of experienced local, regional and global market players all with some degree of international market presence, can make findings generalisable across other BOP segments in emerging markets.
+Future research directions can propose mechanisms to test the effectiveness of category growth strategies, and whether any collaborative efforts by (competing) market players to grow categories is germane, in addition to evaluating changes in buyer behaviour patterns due to marketing development efforts.

 Bibliography

+Anesbury, Z., Graham, C. & Bennett, D. (2018) The effect of cumulative category and brand growth on competitive intensity.
+Paper presented at Australian & New Zealand Marketing Academy (ANZMAC 2018), Adelaide, Australia, 3-5 December 2018.

 Anderson, J. & Billou, N. (2007).
 Serving the world’s poor: innovation at the base of the economic pyramid.
 Journal of Business Strategy, 28(2), 14-21.

 Berger, E. & Nakata, C. (2013).
 Implementing technologies for financial service innovations in the base of the pyramid markets.
 Journal of Product Innovation Management, 30(6), 1199-1211.